ehhaines/NEUCourseReviews/README.md

 ![Account](/images/account.png)

 A user can also access information about their own account using the 'account' command.
 Here, a user can update their email address or name as well as update or delete any of their own reviews.

+## Credits

+NEUCourseReviews was created as a final project for CS5200 - Database Management Systems.
+I would like to thank Professor Kathleen Durant for an amazing semester.